xeptagondev/performance-app-methodology/methodology/accountability/project-quality-assurance.md

 3. **Excluding Projects Based on QA Status**: From the filtered set, we further exclude projects with an QA status of `Exepted`, `Not Required` .
 This exclusion ensures we focus on projects genuinely engaged with the QA process beyond mere administrative categorization, emphasizing those under evaluation or awaiting completion.
 4. **Identifying Unique Projects**: After applying these filters, we count the number of unique projects by their `ProjectNum_Unified` identifier.
 This final step provides the total count of distinct projects meeting all the specified criteria.
 5. **Define Complete and Incomplete:**
-   1. Complete: We considered a PQA as "Complete" if the QA Status is `Complete`and ApprovedDate within the last two years.
+   1. Complete: We considered a PQA as "Complete" if the QA Status is `Complete`and ApprovedDate within the last two years as of today's date.
-   2. Incomplete: The sum of `Pending` and `Ongoing` QA statuses as "Incomplete + any projects with `Complete` status that is older than two years
+   2. Incomplete: The sum of `Pending` and `Ongoing` QA statuses as "Incomplete + any projects with `Complete` status that is older than two years as of today's date.
 6. **Calculating QA Completion Rate:** To calculate the completion rate, we need to determine the total number of projects and the proportion of completed projects.
 The completion rate is usually expressed as a percentage and can be calculated using the following formula: Completion Rate (%) = (Number of Complete Projects / Total Number of Projects) \* 100